DanciuA004/Number_Guessing_Game/README.md

 - **Maven** – build automation and dependency management
 - **JUnit 5** – testing framework for Java
 - **Docker** – containerization and deployment

 ## Documentation

+### Git Commits
+The specific formatting of my commits to this project.

+### Report
- - **Report** - the main report for this project. sections explained below:
+The main report for this project. sections explained below:
     - intro
     - project overview